strongbox-password-safe/Strongbox/README.md

 - UIAlertView+Blocks

 # Caveat
-This is my first iOS/Objective C project and as such I'm sure contains many many imperfections.
+This is my first iOS/Objective C project and as such I'm sure contains many imperfections.
 It is showing classic signs of slow and organic development.
 I hope it is still of some value.